samlaf/optimism-package/README.md

       # A list of optional extra params that will be passed to the supervisor container for modifying its behaviour
       extra_params: []

-  # AltDA Deploy Configuration
+  # AltDA Deploy Configuration, which is passed to op-deployer.
-  altda_deploy_config:
+  #
   # For simplicity we currently enforce chains to all be altda or all rollups.
   # Adding a single altda chain to a cluster essentially makes all chains have altda levels of security.
+  #
+  # To setup an altda cluster, make sure to
+  # 1. Set altda_deploy_config.use_altda to true (and da_commitment_type to KeccakCommitment, see TODO below)
+  # 2. For each chain,
+  #    - Set da_server_params to use an image and cmd of your choice (one could use eigenda-proxy, another celestia proxy, etc).
+If unset, op's default da-server image will be used.
+  #    - Decide whether the batcher should be using keccak or generic commitments (make sure its respective da_server supports your choice).
+If using generic commitments, set batcher_params.extra_params to include "--altda.da-service".
+  altda_deploy_config:
     use_altda: false
+    # TODO: Is this field redundant?
+Afaiu setting it to GenericCommitment will not deploy the
+    # DAChallengeContract, and hence is equivalent to setting use_altda to false.
+    # Furthermore, altda rollups using generic commitments might anyways need to support failing over
+    # to keccak commitments if the altda layer is down.
     da_commitment_type: KeccakCommitment
     da_challenge_window: 100
     da_resolve_window: 100